kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 ## Endar Spire

 **Character Creation:**
-> Male/Female Scout - Custom Character
+- Male/Female Scout - Custom Character
-> Str to 18, Dex to 14, Con to 14, Int to 10
+- Str to 18, Dex to 14, Con to 14, Int to 10
-> Computer Use to 4, Stealth to 1, Treat Injury to 4, Save remaining 2
+- Computer Use to 4, Stealth to 1, Treat Injury to 4, Save remaining 2
-> Initial Feat: Weapon Focus: Melee Weapons
+- Initial Feat: Weapon Focus: Melee Weapons
-> Pick a good name!
+- Pick a good name!
-> Hit Play!
+- Timer starts when you hit Play!

 **Endar Spire:**
 Trask talks to you (spam)